isaureCdB/ProtNAff/README.md

 - The [filtering and clustering notebook](./filtering-clustering.ipynb) shows you how to perform custom filtering and clustering.
 In the notebook, you can select and run custom filter and clustering methods among the provided examples.
 You can also write your own filter or clustering method.
 **You can also run this notebook as a web server in Google Colab by clicking [here](https://colab.research.google.com/github/isaureCdB/ProtNAff/blob/master/filtering-clustering.ipynb).
-This does not require ProtNAff to be installed.**
+This does not require protNAff to be installed.**

 ### Description of the main scripts